melissaharijanto/code-challenge/src/problem3/wallet-balance-app/README.md

 Note: These are made post-refactoring process.
 1. `Props` interface is empty, but they should be representing the custom CSS to override properties of `BoxProps` from the MUI library.
 2. Implementation for `useWalletBalances()` is not given, but it is a function that is omitted when the code is tested later on.
 Otherwise, I have tried testing it with mock data, i.e. `const balances = require('../data/wallet-balances.json')`
-3. `WalletRow` component is not given for the same reason.
+3. `WalletRow` component is not given for the same reason as 2.
 4. `classes` CSS class name is omitted from the skeleton.

 #### Testing